redwoodjs/redwood/docs/docs/background-jobs.md

 yarn rw prisma migrate dev
 ```

-This created `api/src/lib/jobs.js` (or `.ts`) with a sample config.
+This created `api/src/lib/jobs.js` (or `.ts`) with a sensible default config.
 You can leave this as is for now.

 ### Create a Job